Skip to content

 How to Define a Collection

-defineCollection(options): CollectionDefinition
+defineCollection(options): CollectionDefinition & object

 To have define any collection in your database you haveto use below method in your db.[js|ts] file and export an array of CollectionDefinition instances.